How much income will you have in retirement

 National Insurance credits

 You may not be able to pay National Insurance, for example if you are ill or caring for someone.
 The government may give you credits so you can continue building up State Pension entitlement.
 Find out who can get National Insurance credits, and whether you need to take action.

 You might not have enough qualifying years for a full State Pension.
 It's worth seeing if you can fill the gaps by paying voluntary National Insurance contributions.
 This could boost your State Pension.

 You usually have to make up the shortfall within six years from the end of the tax year for which they are being paid.
 You may be able to do this even if you've already reached State Pension age.
 Some people can also pay for up to six additional years outside the usual time limits.

 - Voluntary National Insurance contributions

-- When and how to top up your National Insurance contributions (GOV.UK website)
+- When and how to top up your National Insurance contributions - GOV.UK

 Workplace and personal pensions

 A workplace pension is arranged through your employer and is a way of saving for your retirement.
-An employer enrols eligible employees in a workplace pension.
+An employer will enrol eligible employees in a workplace pension.
 You can choose to opt out of this pension.
 If you stay in you’ll have a pension for your retirement.

 Personal pensions are available from banks, building societies and life insurance companies that invest your savings on your behalf.